ru-mii/uhara/README.md

 * no code logic changes
 * compatible bug fixes

-Older versions would have no changes at all.
+Older versions would no longer get updates.